 Level 12 – Max Level BG3 Gale Build

-If you’ve made it to this point, then you’ve now reached the maximum level with Gale in Baldur’s Gate 3.
+If you’ve made it to this point, then you’ve now reached the maximum level with your Gale Build in Baldur’s Gate 3.
 Congratulations!

 At Level 12, Gale unlocks the following: